This event took place on January 22, 2020 and is no longer available on-demand.

 Meet the Speakers in the Networking Lounge

 Conference faculty Janet Clark and Caleb McKinney will be in the Networking Lounge to answer more of your questions and further discuss their session topics.

 Marguerite Matthews, PhD

-Marguerite Matthews is a health program specialist in the office of programs to enhance neuroscience workforce diversity at the National Institute of Neurological Disorders and Stroke (NINDS).
-Matthews received her B.S. in biochemistry from Spelman College and her PhD in neuroscience from the University of Pittsburgh.
+Marguerite Matthews is a scientific program manager in the Office of Programs to Enhance Neuroscience Workforce Diversity at the National Institute of Neurological Disorders and Stroke (NINDS).
+She received her B.S. in biochemistry from Spelman College and her PhD in neuroscience from the University of Pittsburgh.
 She completed her postdoctoral fellowship in behavioral neuroscience at the Oregon Health & Science University (OHSU), where she also served as program director for the Youth Engaged in Science (YES!) outreach initiative, and program director for the OHSU Fellowship for Diversity in Research Program to recruit and retain postdoctoral researchers from underrepresented backgrounds.

 Elisabeth Van Bockstaele, PhD